playbenny/benny_manual/docs/installation.md

 If you've done a complete and useable configuration for a plugin please do post the .json file (found in benny/audio_blocks) on the [discussions](https://github.com/playbenny/benny/discussions) pages and we'll add it to the library.

+Max for live devices (AMXD's) are set up similarly, but at present there is no scanner or library for these.
+Just press the 'add AMXD' button to browse for an AMXD file to import.
+Devices that use the live API (eg ones that manipulate live sets, or work with modulation inside live) aren't likely to work in benny, but most simple synths and effects do.

 ## Preferences